 Rav Ashi asks whether one can sell an intact white rooster to a buyer who requested a white rooster with a broken limb.
 Do we assume that he since he requested an imperfect one, which would not be fit for a sacrifice, he is not planning to sacrifice it, or are we concerned that this was a way of covering up his real intentions?
-If we assume that this is forbidden, can we sell him a white rooster if he requested a white rooster, but then bought other ones?
+If we assume that this is forbidden, [what if one enquires,] 'Who has a white rooster?
+Who has a white cock?' and when a black one is given to him he accepts it or when a red one is given to him he accepts it, may a white one be sold to him?
 Do we assume that his subsequent purchase of others indicates that he does not plan on sacrificing the rooster, or is this also just a way of covering up his real intentions?
-The Gemora leaves these inquiries unresolved.
-(14b)
+The Gemara leaves these inquiries unresolved.
+(14b1 - 14b2)